NAMD on WestGrid Systems

 Introduction

-NAMD is a program for molecular dynamics simulations of large biomolecular systems.
+NAMD is a molecular dynamics simulator for large biomolecular systems.

-NAMD is currently available to approved WestGrid users on the Bugaboo cluster (bugaboo.westgrid.ca) and the older Matrix cluster (matrix.westgrid.ca) and the special-purpose Tantalus Cray XD1 (tantalus.westgrid.ca).
 The NAMD license agreement stipulates that "each member of the institution or corporation who has access to or uses Software must agree to and abide by the terms of this license".
-Therefore, access to the software will be allowed only for those users who have read the license agreeement on the NAMD web site and can agree to the conditions given there.
+Therefore, access to the software will be allowed only for those users who have read the license agreement on the NAMD web site and can agree to the conditions given there.
 If you would like to use NAMD on WestGrid systems please review the license and send email to support@westgrid.ca with the subject line "NAMD access requested for your_user_name" and indicate that you have read and can abide by the conditions of use.
+Also see VMD entry in graphics section.

 Running NAMD on Bugaboo

-We don't have a specific batch job example for running NAMD on Bugboo, but, see the Using Bugaboo section of the Bugaboo QuickStart Guide for some hints about running parallel jobs on Bugaboo.
+We do not have a specific batch job example for running NAMD on Bugaboo, but, see the Using Bugaboo section of the Bugaboo QuickStart Guide for some hints about running parallel jobs on those systems.
 Your batch job could contain lines of the form:

 INPUT=input_file